. . . SCHEDULING your commute to work or wherever so you are not stressed or late.

 HERide is for the BENEFIT of Drivers and Riders!

-Please keep in mind that HERide is new and drivers are few compared to Uber/Lyft.
-This can mean picking up will not be as quick or immediate as with Uber or Lyft, but if the ride is scheduled, there should be no guessing as to arrival times.
+Please keep in mind that HERide is new so our available drivers are few compared to the number of Uber/Lyft drivers.
+That means picking up will not be as quick or immediate as with Uber or Lyft, unless the ride is scheduled or pre-booked.
+This ensures no guessing as to arrival times.

 A driver will be there if you just consider taking a few minutes to plan your trip travel time to include and account for usual traffic delays and time for your driver to arrive.